Lemoncode/webpack-by-sample/version 4/03 environments/07 Webpack Monitor/README.md

 # 07 Webpack Monitor

-In this demo we are going to install and configure the "Webpack Monitor" plugin which captures relevant statistics on our builds and provide an interactive analysis tool of bundle composition.
+In this demo we are going to install and configure the [Webpack Monitor](http://webpackmonitor.com/) plugin which captures relevant statistics on our builds and provide an interactive analysis tool of bundle composition.

 We will start from sample _03 Environments/06 Bundle Analyzer_